 1. What do you understand by globalisation?
 Explain in your own words.

 Answer: Globalisation is defined as the integration between countries through foreign trade and foreign investments by multinational corporations (MNCs).
-Increase in foreign trade, migration of people from one country to another, the flow of capital finance from one country to another and private and public investments from foreign countries all together contribute to globalisation.
+An increase in foreign trade, migration of people from one country to another, the flow of capital finance from one country to another and private and public investments from foreign countries all together contribute to globalisation.

 3. How would flexibility in labour laws help companies?

 Answer: Flexibility in labour law helps companies because it helps to attract foreign investments.
 Instead of hiring workers on a regular basis, companies hire workers flexibly for short periods when there is intense pressure of work.
 This is done to reduce the cost of labour for the company.
 However, still not satisfied, foreign companies are demanding more flexibility in labour laws.
-The competition in the market is increasing each day and if the Government does not allow flexibility with these laws, the foreign companies will not be able to reach their desired profit levels.
+The competition in the market is increasing each day, and if the Government does not allow flexibility with these laws, foreign companies will not be able to reach their desired profit levels.

 4. What are the various ways in which MNCs set up, or control, production in other countries?

 Answer: MNCs set up and control production by investing a huge amount of money in a country’s economy.
 It sets up production units close to the market so that they get cheaper labour.
 To increase production, MNCs collaborate with some local companies as the production rate would rapidly increase.
-In most of the cases, the MNCs buy local companies and expand their production.
-The other way in which they control production is by placing the orders for production with small and local producers.
-They help production using technology and heavy machinery which makes the work more efficient and productive.
+In most cases, the MNCs buy local companies and expand their production.
+The other way in which they control production is by placing orders for production with small and local producers.
+They help production using technology and heavy machinery, which makes the work more efficient and productive.